missionpinball/mpf-docs/tutorial/14_add_a_mode.rst

 Be sure to save the changes to ``base.yaml`` and ``config.yaml``, and then run your game again.
 For this test, you do not need to use verbose logging since mode information is reported in the basic level of logging.
-Once MPFis running, start a game and you should see something like on the console and/or the log file:
+Once MPF is running, start a game and you should see something like on the console and/or the log file when you run ``mpf both -t``:

 ::